 Differences between Garmin Venu and Garmin Venu Sq

 Naturally, the most visible difference between Garmin Venu and Garmin Venu Sq is the screen format.
 The Garmin Venu has a round bezel, while the Garmin Venu Sq is square.
 I didn't need to explain this to you, but there are other things to keep in mind.

 - The Garmin Venu uses an AMOLED display, while the Venu Sq display is LCD.
 It is not only the technology used in the panel, but also the resolution (390×390 pixels on the Venu by 240×240 pixels on the Venu Sq).

 - The bezel of the new Garmin Venu Sq is made of aluminum, while the bezel of the Garmin Venu is made of stainless steel.

 - The Garmin Venu has barometric altimeter that is used to track climbed floors as well as altitude accumulated during workouts.
 The Garmin Venu Sq doesn't have it.

 - From the square display model, only the Garmin Venu Sq Music offers music playback.
 The original Garmin Venu offers it as standard.
 The same goes for WiFi connectivity.

 - There are no animated workouts in the Venu Sq (yoga/cardio/pilates/strength).
 They're in the Venu.

 - There is no gyroscope on the Garmin Venu Sq, it is present on the Garmin Venu.

-In other words, the Garmin Venu offers a “premium” experience for presence (display and materials) and because it comes packed with a barometric altimeter, but in terms of software there are no differences beyond Venu Sq not counting the number of floors climbed.
+In other words, the Garmin Venu offers a "premium" experience in terms of presence (display and materials) and by offering the barometric altimeter, but in terms of software there are no differences beyond the fact that the Venu Sq does not count the number of floors climbed.